Bandits with Knapsacks: LP relaxation for policy value

-\asedit{Consider a time-invariant policy that uses distribution $\D$ over arms.
-We approximate the expected total reward of this policy in a similar way: we define a linear program in which the only variable $t$ represents the expected stopping time of the algorithm.}
+Let us apply a similar LP-relaxation to a time-invariant policy that uses distribution $\D$ over arms.
+We approximate the expected total reward of this policy in a similar way: we define a linear program in which the only variable $t$ represents the expected stopping time of the algorithm.

 The optimal value to~\refeq{eq:LP-D}, which we call the \emph{LP-value} of $\D$, is

 Observe that $t$ is feasible for \refeq{eq:LP-D} if and only if $\xi = t \D$ is feasible for~\refeq{lp:primal}.
 Therefore